Introduction to Service Activation Testing for Data Transport Networks

 Final Notes on RFC2544 and Y.1564

 RFC2544 is the classical throughput testing protocol.
 It was originally designed for device throughput testing but it was found that the protocol was very good also for testing throughput in real networks.
 However, the lack for true SLA verification was the drawback of the protocol.
-It has been superseded by Y.1564, which has very good functionality for verifying SLAs, both on an individual flow level as well as running all flows in parallel to verify performance for the aggregate flows.
+It has been superseded by Y.1564, which has very good functionality for verifying SLAs, both on an individual flow level as well as running all needed flows in parallel to verify performance for the aggregated flows.
 See below for a comparison of the two protocols.

 Conclusion